IAMGeeCee/Waypoint/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at our discord in the CONDUCT channel .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in the issues tab create an issue and add !CONDUCT! at the start of the title including exclamation marks
+.
 All complaints will be reviewed and investigated promptly and fairly.